InterlaceProject/ASIMVagrantEnvironment/README.md

 # ASIM Vagrant Environment

-This vagrant enironment provides an running environment executing the INTERLACE ASIMs.
+This vagrant definition provides a running environment for executing the INTERLACE ASIMs.
+During the provisioning process it is setting up an ubuntu vagrant box and installs the necessary components on that box.
+It is cloning and building the biomics/icef framework as well as the ASIM Specification (InterlaceProject/ASIMSpec) into the data directory where it is finally ready for usage.

 ## Prerequisites